Why Do Dogs Play?

 Play nicely!

-It is always important to monitor your dog when he is playing with others.
-If your pet engages with other pooches who are too rough and persist in body slamming, or harsh wrestling, this may lead to aggression issues.
-With other puppies this can encourage fearful behaviour, resulting in the pup wanting to avoid contact with other dogs.
+It’s always important to monitor your dog when they’re playing with others.
+If your pet engages with other pooches who are too rough and persist in body slamming, or harsh wrestling – this may lead to aggression issues.
+With some puppies, rough play can encourage fearful behaviour, resulting in the pup wanting to avoid contact with other dogs.

 Puppy play groups.

 There are many puppy socialisation classes around the country.
 These classes can provide opportunity for pups to meet and engage in play, under expert supervision.
-It is suggested that puppies that play, are more likely to be more well adjusted and friendly as adults.
-In addition, studies have shown that when dogs learn to play with people, often grow up to be more sociable with humans.
+It is suggested that puppies who engage in play, are more likely to be more well adjusted and friendly as adults.
+In addition, studies have shown that when dogs learn to play with people, puppies often grow up to be more sociable with humans.

 Play between dogs should always be well balanced, where each animal can be seen clearly having fun with lots of give and take.